ZiaCreatesIdeas/STUDY_BLENDER/doc/DonutTutorial.md

 [Blender Guru: Donut - Weight Paint](https://www.youtube.com/watch?v=4WAxMI1QJMQ&list=PLjEaoINr3zgFX8ZsChQVQsuDSjEqdWMAD&index=9&t=1188s)

-:::{card} Control where Sparkles can Appear on the Surface of the Icing.
+:::{card} Control where sprinkles can appear on the icing.

 - Limit sprinkles on some portions of the icing.
 - Remove sprinkles on the bottom of the icing.